comunes/kune/TROUBLESHOOT.md

 ### Firebug and client log levels

-To increase client logging add ?log<sub>level</sub>=DEBUG# to the url and use firebug firefox extension to see the output.
+To increase client logging add ?log_level=DEBUG# to the url and use firebug firefox extension to see the output.